Terms, Conditions and Acceptable Use

 - We most certainly are not alone

-with our dislike and hatred of those control panels either.
+with our dislike of those control panels either.

-You acknowledge that The Service uses quotas for Web Disk Space, Email Storage, and Data Transfers.
+You acknowledge that The Service uses Disk Quotas for Webspace Storage, Email Storage, and Data Transfers.

 - Hosts that find they are often exceeding their Data Transfer Quota very early on in their period, may